Northern California storms taper – but impact lingers

 Anyone living outside South Natomas can still witness the storms’ impact simply by crossing Tower Bridge near downtown Sacramento.
 The Sacramento River rose to a level of more than 29 feet at the bridge early Wednesday, its highest level since the floods of 1997, according to data from the state Department of Water Resources.

 Hydrologist Alan Haynes, of the federal government’s California Nevada River Forecast Center, said the Sacramento and American rivers will continue to run high for a few days, even as the weather improves.
-The Sacramento Weir, the flood safety valve on the Sacramento River 4 miles north of downtown, will continue releasing water into the Yolo Bypass, he added.
+Late Wednesday afternoon, the state announced it had opened 15 more gates on the Sacramento Weir, the flood safety valve on the Sacramento River 4 miles north of downtown, to allow more water to flow into the Yolo Bypass.
+Thirty-five of the structure’s 48 gates are now open.

 “There’s still quite a bit of water coming down from the north, and from Folsom,” Haynes said.